Alluxio/alluxio/docs/en/operation/Metastore.md

 Default: `${work_dir}/metastore`
 * `alluxio.master.metastore.inode.cache.max.size`: A hard limit on the number of entries in the on-heap inode cache.
 Increase this to improve performance if you have spare master memory.
-We recommend a conservative estimate of caching of 1 million files for every 4GB of total heap space available to the master JVM process.
+The default value for this configuration is dynamically set to be (JVM Heap size / 4KB).
-Because the default java heap size for the Alluxio master process is set to 8GB, 2 million files will be cached in the default configuration.
+For example, when xmx setting is set to the default 8GB, we will cache 2 million inodes.

 ### Advanced Tuning Properties